My Old Duchess

-Oh, What a Duchess! (also known as My Old Duchess and The Mummers) is a British comedy film directed by Lupino Lane and starring George Lacy, Betty Ann Davies and Dennis Hoey.

-The film was made at Elstree Studios.
-It was based on an original sketch by Fred Karno.
+Oh, What a Duchess! (also known as My Old Duchess and Mummers) is a British comedy film directed by Lupino Lane and starring George Lacy, Betty Ann Davies and Dennis Hoey.
+It was written by Herbert Sargent and Con West based on an original sketch "Mumming Birds" by Fred Karno, and was made at Elstree Studios.
 The screenplay concerns a stage manager who disguises himself as a duchess.

-Plot summary
+Plot

-The film is about a member of The Montague Nelson West End Repertory Company who poses as a duchess.
-The company are the guests of the Duke's butler, while the Duke is on holiday.
+The Montague Nelson West End Repertory Company are the guests of the Duke's butler, while the Duke is on holiday.
 An American businessman, Jesse Martin, and his daughter, Sally Martin, arrive and want a tour of the castle.
 They mistake one of the actors for the Duke, so naturally, somebody must pose as the duchess.

-The ruse suddenly ends when Irvng's wig falls off and he is exposed.
+The ruse suddenly ends when Irving's wig falls off and he is exposed.
 However, Mr. Martin is so impressed with his acting skills, he invites the repertory company to Hollywood, to be introduced to an agent he knows.